-Quantitative Standard -HVAC/R and Phlebotomy students must have 90% overall attendance, excluding excused absences, to meet minimum requirements.
-Dental Assisting, Medical Assisting, Medical Coding Specialist and Medical Coding Specialist-Hybrid students must have 90% attendance, excluding excused absences, at the end of 25 weeks to qualify for externship/practicum.
+Quantitative Standard - HVAC/R, Industrial, Commercial and Residential Electrical and Phlebotomy, students must have 90% overall attendance, excluding excused absences, to meet minimum requirements.
+Dental Assisting, Medical Assisting, Medical Coding Specialist students must have 90% attendance, excluding excused absences, at the end of 25 weeks to qualify for externship/practicum.
 Excused Absences is defined as any absence that has supporting documentation that is due to student illness, death in the immediate family, family emergency, personal appearance in court, and may include any situation beyond the control of the student as determined by the DOE and/or Campus President.
 All Excused Absences must be approved by the DOE and/or Campus President.
-Excused Absences may not exceed 10% of their overall scheduled attendance.
-Failure to meet these standards will result in dismissal from the program.
+Excused Absences Failure to meet these standards will result in dismissal from the program.